We check our smartphones on average 52 times a day.

 Now Gen-Zeds have entered the workforce, they’ll appreciate learning via the technology they’re already so accustomed to.

 As mobiles are now an extension of ourselves, they’ve naturally become the go-to tool when it comes to training.
 Training apps can be personalised just like social media platforms.
 Learners can update their profile pic as well as writing their own bios.
 This naturally appeals to everyone who uses social media (which is basically everyone!).
+And with our tips you can create a magnificent mobile learning initiative.

 Mobile behaviour is the perfect partner to microlearning.
-Investing in mobile-learning is investing in the needs of your organisation.
+Investing in mobile learning is investing in the needs of your organisation.

 It’s the perfect way to deliver training to your staff in today’s mobile-centric world.
 If you want to find out more about what mobile training solution is right for you – why not download our free explainer?